 Are there bathrooms available during the paint outs?

 We try to paint in public places where public restrooms are nearby.
 You may want to scout out a restroom before you begin painting so you know how far away it is (public rest rooms, coffee shop, etc).

 What if I have can't make the exact times you paint?

-You are welcome to begin painting earlier than our 8:30am time as well as finish before or after 12noon.
-Keep in mind that we informally meet as a group at 11:30am to have a critique.
+You are welcome to begin painting earlier than our 9am time as well as finish before or after 12noon.
+The times are entirely flexible.

 Do I have to commit to the group?

 No. There is no commitment.
 You are welcome to join us as little or as often as you like.